bismarkagyare/Odin-TicTacToe/README.md

 ## Future Improvements

-There are several ways to improve this game in the future, such as adding a scoreboard to keep track of wins and losses, implementing an AI player to play against, or adding animations to make the game more visually appealing.
+There are several ways to improve this game.
+In the future, i plan to add a scoreboard to keep track of wins and losses, implement an AI player to play against and some cool animations to make the visuals more appealing.

 ## Technologies used